Antero360/BtcEtradingBot/README.md

 #BTC-E Trading Bot

 (May 2017)
-btce.py is a Python script aimed to automate the trading cryptocurrency on platform BTC-E.com.
+btce.py is a Python script aimed to automate the trading of cryptocurrency on platform BTC-E.com.

 (2024)